 "For centuries Swiss watchmakers competed to improve the accuracy of their mechanical watches.
 Competition was exhausting, requiring tremendous craftsmanship, precise tools, and miniscule advancements.
 Accuracy improvements were measured in tiny percentages." —Ken Norton

 And when Seiko brought the first electronic quartz watch to market in 1969—a watch that was ten times more accurate for less than 10% the cost—the traditional Swiss watchmakers were devastated.
 Over the next decade, the number of Swiss mechanical watches exported per year dropped from 40 million to 3 million.
 And the number of jobs available plummeted by 50%.
 This example illustrates why most companies slowly decline over time.
 When you only work to make things 10% better, you take the obvious path that everyone else is on.
-You do what you’ve seen work for others, make the same assumptions your competition is making and build on the conventional wisdom other people have passed down to you.
+You do what you’ve seen work for others, make the same assumptions your competition is making, and build on the conventional wisdom other people have passed down to you.
 And most of the time you find yourself stuck in the same old slog.
-Investing your energy and resources into making slight improvements; trying to out-do some other company that does roughly the same thing.
+Investing your energy and resources into making slight improvements, trying to outdo some other company that does roughly the same thing.
 So what does it take to make something ten times better?
 Or to grow by an order of magnitude?
-It requires you to approach the problem from a different angle: by starting with first principles.
+It requires you to approach the problem from a different angle by starting with the first principles.

 First principles reasoning is a framework for thinking that comes from the field of physics, where practitioners are required to discover counterintuitive ways of understanding the world.
 And it has one prerequisite: that you let go of convention and analogy to prior experiences.
 Rather than doing something because it’s always been done that way, or not doing something because nobody’s ever done it that way, you must build your reasoning from the ground up.
 To reason from first principles means to approach a problem by boiling it down to its fundamental truths and reasoning up from there.
 You start with what the evidence shows you to be true.
 And then use those facts to construct a conclusion which may or may not be different from what people have done in the past.
 For example, here’s how Elon Musk recounts the first principles thought process he used to decide whether or not to begin designing rockets at SpaceX.